-Your skin is the body’s biggest organ, and while it is quite resilient and able to shield you from the elements, it can be harmed.
+Your skin is the body’s biggest organ, and while it is pretty resilient and able to shield you from the elements, it’s still vulnerable.
 Infections, allergens, environmental irritants, stress, and hereditary factors can all trigger skin disorders.
 The term skin disorder can describe various skin problems, and while some may be unsightly, they are harmless, but others may be contagious.

 Often skin disorders are itchy or even painful.
-Allergens in foods, animal dander or soaps can trigger an immune response, causing redness and itching.
+Allergens in foods, animal dander, or soaps can trigger an immune response, causing redness and itching.
 Bacteria, parasites, viruses, or fungi can cause skin disorders.
-Some skin disorders are due to genetics, for example, eczema and which tends to occur more in families prone to allergies.
+Some skin disorders are due to genetics, such as eczema, which occurs more in families prone to allergies.

 Acute Skin Problems

-Acute skin problems are temporary and may resolve with time or can be treated with medicines.
+Acute skin problems are temporary and may resolve with time, or you can treat them with medicines.
 The most common acute skin problems include cold sores and dermatitis.

 Cold Sores (Fever Blister) Treatments

-Cold sores are caused by the herpes simplex virus and can appear on the outside of your mouth, but also your fingers, cheeks or nose.
+Cold sores can result from the herpes simplex virus and can appear on the outside of your mouth but also on your fingers, cheeks, or nose.

-Cold sores cannot be cured, but you can alleviate the pain by applying ice or using over-the-counter remedies that contain agents like menthol and phenol too soft on scabs and reduce cracking.
+You cannot cure cold sores, but you can alleviate the pain by applying ice or over-the-counter remedies containing agents like menthol and phenol that are too soft on scabs and reduce cracking.

-However, when a cold sore especially painful, the best primary care physician NYC can prescribe an anti-viral oral medication to speed healing or anesthetic gel to alleviate the pain.
-Usually, these medications are most effective when used in the first 48 hours of an outbreak.
+However, when a cold sore is especially painful, the best primary care physician in NYC may be able to prescribe oral medication to speed healing or anesthetic gel to alleviate the pain.

-Dermatitis covers a range of ailments but is characterized by dry, red and itchy skin.
+Dermatitis covers many ailments, but dry, red, and itchy skin is its main sign.
 It may be caused by contacting irritants that can produce allergies.

 Atopic dermatitis or eczema is also associated with asthma, stress, and allergies.